Relationship definition redesign

 Drag and Drop Interaction

-The drag and drop interaction also provides information on the underlying rules for assigning parties to specific roles through displaying different drop targets.
+The drag and drop interaction provides additional information on the underlying rules for assigning parties to specific roles.
+Different drop targets are displayed to assist users in correctly assigning roles.

 Cardinality Rules